dusty-nv/jetson-inference/docs/aux-image.md

 CUDA(cudaFreeHost(img));
 ```

-In C++, you can often omit the explicit imageFormat enums if your pointers are typed as `uchar3/uchar4/float3/float4`.
+In C++, you can often omit the explicit [`imageFormat`](#image-formats) enum if your pointers are typed as `uchar3/uchar4/float3/float4`.
 Below is functionaly equivalent to the allocation above:

 ```cpp
 uchar3* img = NULL;	// can be uchar3 (rgb8), uchar4 (rgba8), float3 (rgb32f), float4 (rgba32f)